-4.4 Simulated TC Tracks
+4.5 Simulated TC tracks

-We further investigate the validity of the sensitive regions identified by the CNOPs using a comparison of simulated TC tracks predicted by the MM5 model for each case by inserting the CNOPs or W×CNOPs into the initial states; we also simulate the TC tracks by inserting amended CNOPs in the different sensitive regions (20 or 30 points).
-Because 120 km is the lowest resolution in this research and the tracks cannot be drawn under this resolution in our study, we only analyse the simulated TC tracks at 60 km resolution.
-We draw two tracks in a subfigure, which are the observed TC track from the CMA-SHTI and the simulated TC track from the MM5 model; the different perturbations are overlayed onto the same initial states.
+We further investigate the validity of the sensitive regions identified by the CNOPs through using a comparison of simulated TC tracks predicted by the MM5 model for each case by inserting the CNOPs or $W \times$ CNOPs into the initial states.
+We also simulate the TC tracks through the insertion of the amended CNOPs in the different sensitive regions (20 or 30 points).
+Because 120 km is the lowest resolution in this research and the tracks cannot be drawn under this resolution in our study, we only analyze the simulated TC tracks at the 60 km resolution.
+We draw two tracks in a sub-figure, which are represented by the observed TC tracks from the CMA-SHTI and the simulated TC track from the MM5 model, and the different perturbations are overlayed onto the same initial states.
 According to the experimental results, when overlaying the CNOPs or amended CNOPs onto the same initial states, although the CNOPs are obtained from different methods, the simulated tracks are the same.
 Therefore, we only discuss one group of figures for each case.
-The results are presented in Fig. 15 and Fig. 16.
+The results are presented in Figs. 15 and 16.

-Fig. 15 demonstrates the simulated TC tracks of the MM5 by inserting the CNOPs or W×CNOP into the initial state for TC Fitow; the four subfigures are the same.
-The reason is that the deviations between the simulated TC track and the observed TC track are very small; it is not easy to make improvements.
+Figure 15 demonstrates the simulated TC tracks of the MM5 by inserting the CNOPs or $W \times$ CNOP into the initial state for TC Fitow; the four sub-figures are the same.
+The reason is that the deviations of the simulated TC track and the observed TC track are very small.
+Therefore, it is not easy to make improvements.
 Hence, when inserting different CNOPs into identical initial states to simulate TC tracks, a change is not evident.
 Moreover, the resolution we used was 60 km, which is not high enough to show more details about changing tracks.

-Fig. 16 demonstrates the simulated TC tracks from the MM5 model by inserting the CNOPs or W×CNOP into the initial state for TC Matmo.
-Subfigures (a) and (b) are the same, and from (b) to (d), the simulated positions after 24 hours are getting closer to the observed positions.
-These results illustrate that when the CNOPs obtained by the ACPW algorithm and ADJ-method are used as the optimal initial perturbations, reducing the CNOPs has a positive effect on the forecast skill of the simulated tracks.
-Moreover, the ACPW algorithm is a meaningful and effective method for solving the approximate CNOPs of the ADJ-method.
+Figure 16 demonstrates the simulated TC tracks from the MM5 model by inserting the CNOPs or $W \times$ CNOP into the initial state for TC Matmo.
+Figure 16a and b are the same, and from Fig. 16b to d, the simulated positions after 24 h become closer to the observed positions.
+These results illustrate that when the CNOPs obtained by the ACPW algorithm and ADJ method are used as the optimal initial perturbations, reducing the CNOPs has a positive effect on the skill of the forecasting of the simulated tracks.
+Moreover, the ACPW algorithm is a meaningful and effective method for solving the approximate CNOPs of the ADJ method.

 We also simulate TC tracks by inserting the amended CNOPs, which are reduced by a factor of 0.5 in only the sensitive regions.
-We use 20 and 30 points as the sensitive regions to study how the number of points affects the forecast skill.
-The results are shown in Fig. 17 and Fig. 18.
+We use 20 and 30 points as the sensitive regions to study how the number of points affects the skill of forecasting.
+The results are shown in Figs. 17 and 18.

-In Fig. 17 and Fig. 18, the simulated TC tracks are the same for not only different methods but also different sensitive regions.
-We can conclude that the ACPW algorithm, an adjoint-free method, is a meaningful and effective method for solving the approximate CNOPs of the ADJ-method.
-According to these results, we can also conclude that using 20 or 30 points as the sensitive regions results in the same improvement in the TC tracks in terms of forecast skill.
+In Figs. 17 and 18, the simulated TC tracks are the same not only for different methods but also for different sensitive regions.
+We can conclude that the ACPW algorithm, an adjoint-free method, is a meaningful and effective method for solving the approximate CNOPs of the ADJ method.
+According to these results, we can also conclude that using 20 or 30 points as the sensitive regions results in the same improvement in the TC tracks in terms of forecasting.
 Thus, fewer points can be used in real adaptive observations to reduce costs.